wendlingd/Browse-InfoSeeking-PubMed/README.md

 Task: Let's say you are creating a new web resource for a particular audience, such as "caregivers."
 What do you know about the information needs, information seeking, and information use behaviors of this audience?
 The more you know, the more effective your communication will be.
-Much as been published.
+Much has been published.

 Subject matter experts, product managers, public affairs staff, etc. in